FabienLauf/code-at-home/README.md

 Exercises to code at home or at work before interview.

-You will find the instructions in the README files in each folder inside [src/main/java/com/expedia/interview]
+You will find the instructions in the README files in each folder inside [src/main/java/com/expedia/interview](https://github.com/FabienLauf/code-at-home/tree/master/src/main/java/com/expedia/interview)

+All Exercise classes have a main function so you can run test cases to test your code.

 ## Contribution steps: